 - Practice time management to finish the papers within the allotted time

-- For descriptive test preparation, enhance your English writing skills
+- For descriptive test preparation, enhance the English writing skills

 - Read newspapers and magazines for general awareness